Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Low trigger likelihood

-The current use case does not look structurally consequential based on the answers given, but this is still a governance screen rather than a legal conclusion.
+The current use case does not look structurally consequential based on the answers given, but this is still a governance assessment rather than a legal conclusion.

 Final score